sigseg5/red-vaule/README.md

-# Docker container images with "RedVault" for demhack 6 hackathon
+# Docker container with cloud browser in which Russian Trusted CA certificates are installed

 This repository contains a demhack 6 MVP tech project.